 What they don’t tell you is that your body will take over—that restricting often leads to binge eating.
 That sudden fast performance with weight loss can occur for only so long until your body screams for release because “wanting it bad enough” will only get you so far.

-That the body is smart, and will not be ignored.
+The body is smart, and will not be ignored.

 Calories in, calories out was simple math until my body told me that math didn’t matter—that it wasn’t going to run on fumes, that food suddenly tasted so much more intense and that my mind couldn’t stop thinking about it in an effort to take back what it had lost.